behdadetezadi/oopp-project-splitty/README.md

 The default language is set to english but through runtime the language choice persists (until changed in one of the three mentioned pages)

-In addition language choice persists through restarts.
+In addition, language choice persists through restarts.

 **Statistics page:**